Area School Teachers' Collective Agreement

 5. that the employee has been racially harassed in the employee's employment; or

-6. that the employee has been subject to duress in the employee's employment in relation to membership or non-membership of a union or employees organisation; or
+6. that the employee has been subject to duress in the employee's employment in relation to membership or non-membership of a union or employees organisation.

-7. That the employee's employer has failed to comply with a requirement of Part 6A; or
+7. that the employee's employer has failed to comply with a requirement of Part 6A;

 2. For the purposes of this Part, a representative, in relation to an employer and in relation to an alleged personal grievance, means a person-